AntoineDijoux/JavaSC/README.md

 # JavaSC
-Coding challenge, implementation a caching function and a deadline scheduler.
-The challenge instructions are given as the interfaces DeadlineEngine.java and Cache.java.
+Coding challenge, implementation of a caching function and a deadline scheduler.
+Challenge instructions were given in the form of the interfaces DeadlineEngine.java and Cache.java.

 Foreword:
 - Those are my very first steps into Java.
 I picked up and learnt as I was going through the assignment.